cjacobsen2016/language-design/principles.md

 	// ...
 }

-// Provide struct function just like a normal struct. m.Clear()
+// Generic struct can have methods. m.Clear()
 ```